Life Insurance for Throat Cancer Survivors

-Laryngeal cancer (voicebox) or pharyngeal cancers of the upper, middle, or lower part of your throat.
+Laryngeal cancer (voicebox) or pharyngeal cancers of your throat’s upper, middle, or lower part.

-While very few companies offer coverage, the following article tells you what you need to know.
+While few companies offer coverage, the following article tells you what you need to know.

 Throat Cancer Life Insurance Underwriting

-Your doctor may perform a laryngoscopy and take biopsy samples for evaluation.
+Your doctor may perform laryngoscopy and take biopsy samples for evaluation.

-The biopsy results plus additional imaging tests (CT scan, MRI, PET scan, etc.) are completed.
+The biopsy results and additional imaging tests (CT, MRI, PET, etc.) are completed.

 The tests are done to determine the cancer stage and extent of cancer.